Chapter 6: Syntax

 c.
 [NP The park [ where she walked ] ] was very beautiful.

 Notice that these relative clauses can be introduced by an optional compelementizer that, like embedded statements, or by who, which looks like a content question word.
-Relative clauses in English can also be introduced by which, as in both the previous sentence and the last sentence in the previous paragraph.
+Relative clauses in English can also be introduced by which, as in both the sentence just before this one and the last sentence in the previous paragraph.
 In traditional grammar who and which would be called relative pronouns; we’ll use that terminology here.

-In English most content question words can also be used in relative clauses (the exceptions are how and what, but many varieties of English are more consistent and do also use these as relative pronouns), but in other languages you find specific complementizers or relative pronouns in relative clauses.
-In Levantine Arabic, for example, the complementizer illi only occurs in relative clauses; in French, lequel, laquelle, lesquels, and lesquelles only occur as relative pronouns, never as content question words (though que and qui occur in both relative clauses and other clause types).
+In English most content question words can also be used as relative pronouns; the exceptions in my English are how and what, but many other varieties of English are more consistent and do also use these as relative pronouns.
+In other languages, though, you find specific complementizers or relative pronouns that only appear in relative clauses.
+In Levantine Arabic, for example, the complementizer illi only occurs in relative clauses; in French, lequel, laquelle, lesquels, and lesquelles only occur as relative pronouns, never as content question words (though que and qui occur in both relative clauses and other types of embedded clauses).

 that vs which

-Some prescriptive guides to English grammar insist on a distinction between that and whichthat is supposed to be used for restrictive relative clauses (relative clauses that specify the thing or person you’re talking about), while which is used for nonrestrictive relatives (relative clauses that just add extra information).
-Though that’s how that and which are used in this section, in fact most English speakers find both that and which grammatical in all relative clauses (though one or the other might sound better in specific examples).
+Some prescriptive guides to English grammar insist on a distinction between that and whichthat is supposed to be used for restrictive relative clauses (relative clauses that narrow down or specify the thing or person you’re talking about), while which is used for nonrestrictive relatives (relative clauses that just add extra information).
+Though that’s how that and which are used in the examples in this section, in fact most English speakers find both that and which grammatical in all relative clauses (though one or the other might sound better in specific examples).
+From the perspective of linguistics, that’s what matters—we aren’t interested in what prescriptive grammar says language users “should” do, which is often just a way to reinforce existing social hierarchies, but instead in figuring out the complexities of what people actually do!

 Because they behave in a parallel way, we can give a parallel analysis of relative clauses and content questions: just as content questions in English require Content Word Fronting (in both main and embedded clauses), relative clauses require what we can call Relative Fronting: